Blueberry plants in 20L bags are already planted in the correct soils!

 Pruning

 These delightful little berries grow on the short side shoots produced during the previous year’s spring and summer.
 So, be sure not to cut these off.
 Prune your bush when it is about 5 years old.
-The best time to prune is in winter and only the dry branches and branches that have borne much fruit during the season, need to be cut.
+The best time to prune is in winter; only the dry branches and branches that have borne much fruit during the season need to be cut.

 Harvesting